utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 For APIs connected to the Git repository, the changelog is replaced by the **Source Control** pane, which you can use to sync your changes with a remote Git repository.

-> **The maximum number of APIs objects you can create in API Builder is determined by your Postman plan.
+> **The maximum number of API objects you can create in the API Builder is determined by your Postman plan.
 [Learn more about what's included with each plan](https://www.postman.com/pricing/).**